 - Empty weight: 33lbs

-Get this composting toilet if: You don’t want to bother rotating the chamber and are willing to pay a bit more.
+Get this composting toilet if: You don’t want to bother rotating the chamber and are willing to pay more.

 Sun-Mar Composting Toilets (NOT Currently Recommended)

-The brand Sun-Mar is one of the most popular when it comes to composting toilets.
+The Sun-Mar brand is one of the most popular composting toilets.
 I do NOT recommend them.

 Sun-Mar toilets only have one chamber.
 That means the urine doesn’t get diverted.
-It goes right in the chamber with the solid wastes.
+It goes right into the chamber with the solid wastes.
 The urine is supposed to collect at the bottom.

-In the Sun-Mar electric models, an internal heating device evaporates the urine so the correct moisture is maintained.
-In non-electric models, there is a drain pipe in case the liquid amounts gets too high.
+In the Sun-Mar electric models, an internal heating device evaporates the urine, maintaining the correct moisture.
+In non-electric models, there is a drain pipe in case the liquid amounts get too high.

-While this removes the need to empty a urine chamber, it also makes the composting less efficient.
-The compost chamber is wet, so more anaerobic bacteria will grow and make nasty smells.
+While this removes the need to empty a urine chamber, it also makes composting less efficient.
+The compost chamber is wet, so more anaerobic bacteria will grow and smell nasty.
 Plus, some crystals will form at the bottom of the chamber.
 These are impossible to remove without power-blasting them with a hose – and that WILL stink!